LizardByte/Themerr-plex/docs/source/contributing/testing.rst

 Flake8
 ------
 Themerr-plex uses `Flake8 <https://pypi.org/project/flake8/>`_ for enforcing consistent code styling.
-Flake is included in the ``requirements-dev.txt``.
+Flake8 is included in the ``requirements-dev.txt``.

 The config file for flake8 is ``.flake8``.
 This is already included in the root of the repo and should not be modified.